ANTH - Anthropology

 View Course Outcomes:

-- Describe the cultures of the Mesolithic
+- Describe the cultures of the Mesolithic.

-- Describe the methods, goals, and concepts of archaeology
+- Describe the methods, goals, and concepts of archaeology.

-- Examine the cultures of the Neolithic, the advent of agriculture, early civilization
+- Examine the cultures of the Neolithic, the advent of agriculture, early civilization.

-- Examine the cultures of the Upper Paleolithic
+- Examine the cultures of the Upper Paleolithic.

-- the peopling of the America
+- the peopling of the America.

-ANTH103 Introduction to Cultural Anthropology (Cultural Literacy course)
+ANTH203 Introduction to Cultural Anthropology (Cultural Literacy course)

-Credits 4Summer/Fall/Winter/Spring
+Credits 4

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; or placement above stated course levels.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or higher; or placement above stated course levels.

 This class focuses on the anthropological concept of culture.
 Students learn how culture is studied while performing cross-cultural analyses of various aspects of culture such as religion, language, economy and technology.
 Emphasis is placed on understanding cultural differences.